MaarifaMaarifa/series-troxide/README.md

 Series Troxide is in the very early stages of development.
 A lot of stuffs can and will change.

 ## Features
 - **Aired and New Series discovery**.
-See what's new worldwide (**Series Troxide** defaults to US for local aired shows discovery for now, but will be more flexible in the future).
+See what's new globally and locally.
 - **Series search**.
 Search for your favourite Series.
 - **Upcoming releases**.
 See when your tracked series are being aired.
 - **Series Information**.
 See general information of any series (Summary, genres, casts, etc).